Middleton Grange

 Middleton Grange's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Middleton Grange.
-AreaSearch's assessment found low mortality rates and chronic condition prevalence, particularly in younger cohorts.
+AreaSearch's assessment indicates low mortality rates and chronic condition prevalence, particularly among younger cohorts who have a very low prevalence of common health conditions.

 Frequently Asked Questions - Health